Schwarzbaer/untold/docs/story-document-format.md

   frontend, be they text, audio, image, movie, 3D scenery,...
 It is up to the frontend to select the most appropriate representation and present it to the user.
-* `actable` contains a list of actions that the user can take.
+* `actables` contains a list of actions that the user can take.
 Each action consists of a `presentation` for frontend purposes, and a `result`.
   * The `presentation` works just the same for result nodes as it does for scene nodes.